 Time is provided for other activities such as completing clinical notes and paperwork, reviewing session recordings, case management, and completing any readings assigned for seminars.

-During the interns’ drop-in coverage and at other times, they may be asked to consult with faculty, staff (including Student Affairs partner offices), parents, or other students concerned about a UW Tacoma student (or client).
+During the interns’ same-day appointment coverage and at other times, they may be asked to consult with faculty, staff (including Student Affairs partner offices), parents, or other students concerned about a UW Tacoma student (or client).
 These consultations involve communicating the limits of confidentiality, actively listening to concerns, providing information about how to refer a student to PAWS or to crisis resources, sharing other area resource information, and making recommendations about how to approach difficult conversations such as referring a student for counseling services.
 Interns then follow up with appropriate documentation.
+Interns may also provide consultation to faculty, staff, or students in order to develop appropriate outreach programming to meet their needs, or to enhance PAWS services to better meet the needs of a specific population.